Al Hurricane: "La Leyenda" and "The Godfather" (1990s–2000s)

 He did another collaborative compilation album with Tiny Morrie and Al Hurricane, Jr. 15 Exitos Rancheros, Vol. 2 in 1994.

 Once he returned to his solo albums Al Hurricane began to focus more on Ranchera music on his 1995 Sigue...
 "La Leyenda"!!! and mid-90s album The Legend of New Mexico.
 Not only did he want emphasize the Ranchera sound, he also wanted to focus on his roots in Rock and Country/Western, he re-added Chuck Berry's Johnny B. Goode and Hank Williams' Jambalaya to his live-music repertoire.

 In 2000, Al Hurricane was the subject of a documentary by DJR Productions, Al Hurricane: Native Legend.
 The documentary focused on the life and career of Al Hurricane.
 It ran sixty minutes, and contained old footage and photographs of Al Hurricane throughout his life.
 It also contained live performances of "Sentimiento", "Johnny B. Goode", and his, then unreleased, "Siempre".

 The album, Siempre, came out soon after the release of the documentary.; it continued Al Hurricane's focus on Ranchera and Western sound, while adding in a Cumbia vibe into the beat. ¡Que Viva El Godfather!, released in 2003, showed an increased enthusiasm to include an even stronger mix of Ranchera and Cumbia.
 Both albums contained number one hits on local New Mexico radio stations.

 Al Hurricane's touring hadn't stopped, he had continued to tour nationally and internationally.
-In Saginaw, Michigan, Al even managed to pull in a crowd of 8,000 people.
+In Saginaw, Michigan, both Al and Al Hurricane, Jr. drew a crowd of 8,000 fans.
 The Saginaw News reported "the bouncy music was something even those who don't habla Español still could savor."